 Any links to Amazon are affiliate links.

-Having a consistent bedtime is very important to your baby on up through child.
-Consistent bedtimes are important for adults, also.
-Be sure you keep bedtime as consistent as possible.
+Having a consistent bedtime is very important to your baby right up on through teenage years.
+In fact, consistent bedtimes are important for adults, also.
+Be sure you keep your child’s bedtime as consistent as possible.
 The -wise books recommend you strive for at least 5 of 7 days in a week to have the same bedtime for your child.

 Some people will keep baby up later in the evening in hopes of having baby sleep in later in the morning.
 This can work if the time you are keeping baby up until is his optimal bedtime.
 If, however, you are passing the point of optimal, you are most likely causing him to wake earlier than he otherwise would.

 For my children, bedtime has never needed to be exact to a minute as some readers have found, but they do not sleep any better if they have a later bedtime than they should.
-A few weeks ago when we were at the Emergency Room with Kaitlyn (see In Action: Benefits of Babywise III ), we did not get home until 11:30 PM.
+I remember one night when we were at the Emergency Room with Kaitlyn a few months before she turned two (see In Action: Benefits of Babywise III ), we did not get home until 11:30 PM.
 This was four hours past her bedtime.
 The next morning, she did not sleep in an extra four hours.
 She slept in an extra 30-45 minutes, but that was it.
 She did take a longer nap than usual the next day, but again, not four hours extra.

 Take note that just because your child will wake at about the same time each morning even if bedtime is late doesn’t mean he will sleep until the same time if bedtime is early.
 He should be pretty close, but he might wake earlier.
 With both of mine, they will basically wake up after their current perfect nighttime sleep length.
 For Brayden (3.5 years) right now, that is 11.5 hours.
 For Kaitlyn (21 months), 12 hours.